ncoghlan/misc/notes/python3/questions_and_answers.rst

 development team was still getting used to the full implications of the stricter separation between binary and text data in Python 3).

-While Guido has yet to make a pronouncement, the general tenor of the discussions so far suggests to me that something in the general vein of :pep:`461` is likely to be approved for inclusion in Python 3.5, even though the specific details haven't been finalized.

-It is also likely (although not yet certain) that the relative release dates of the final regular maintenance release of Python 2.7 and the initial release of Python 3.5 in 2015 will be adjusted so that Python 3.5 is released prior to Python 2.7 entering security fix only mode.
+As a result of this, Guido has now approved :pep:`461` for inclusion in Python 3.5 (although the implementation of that change is still a work in progress).

 Didn't you strand the major alternative implementations on Python 2?